Deepen Your Learning, Advance Your Skills, Grow and Explore — Together

 The concept of a Master Class is about dedication to raising the bar, investing in your own personal and professional growth, and doing it together – in community.
 You don’t need to be an expert, or bring years of experience.
 Rather, Master Class participants are committed to the process of learning – and seek to share a challenging, rewarding, and safe personal and professional growth experience with other like-minded and passionate individuals.

-If you like the sound of this, come join us as we integrate sound clinical or educational skills with self-awareness training, mindfulness practices, and equine knowledge — all the while deepening our connections to self, others, and the natural world.
+The Master(ing) Class is an intensive nine-month course of study that is delivered through a mix of distance learning, in-person intensive workshops, and group support and supervision.
+The course integrates sound clinical or educational skills with self-awareness training, mindfulness practices, and equine knowledge — all the while deepening our connections to self, others, and the natural world.

 This class combines four key core components which are delivered over a 9-month period using a combination of learning platforms including a virtual classroom, monthly video calls, and in-person intensives.